kwarren-data/portfolio/Python/README.md

 The first project, named "gsaf_analysis_v2.ipynb", contains the code and markdown for an exploratory data analysis of worldwide shark attacks.
 The second project, named "gsaf_florida_v2.ipynb", is a follow-on to the data analysis of worldwide shark attacks.
 This second project explores the GSAF with a focus on shark attacks occurring in Florida, USA.

-These projects required importing raw data, cleaning the data, performing some exploratory data analysis, and creating some visualiztions.
+These projects required importing raw data, cleaning the data, performing some exploratory data analysis, and creating some visualizations.